 - In 1829 the annual corn tax noted: no rye, 5 Scheffels (old content-based measurement) of barley and 5 Scheffels of oats.

-Most probably it was Johan Heinrich Budde who in 1854 finally bought the family free (paid their final serf dues) in 1854.
-Like many others in Wietmarschen that had been hoping since 1831 that their serf dues would be xx.
+While legislation had been passed in 1830 that would see the end of serfdom, serfs had to pay for it over a period of 25 years.
+Most probably it was Johan Heinrich Budde who on 27 September 1854 finally bought the family free.
+Like many others in Wietmarschen he had been hoping that their serf dues would be forgiven.
 However, the Monastery insisted it would pursue these dues.
 Most remaining serfs in Wietmarschen, including the Budde family decided in 1854 that enough was enough and paid their dues.
-After this he was classified as a landowner.
+After this they were classified as landowners.

-The Buddes finally paid off the annual corn tax on 27 September 1854.
-They paid: no rye, 1 Malter (= 8 Scheffels) and 1 Scheffel of barley, 1 Malter and 1 Scheffel of oats, and 5 Florins and 7 Stuber for Prast (unknown what this is).
-Furthermore he had to pay 118 Reichstaler, 11 Goldgroschen, 9 duit, 134 florijn and 10 Stuber.
+The Buddes had to pay: 1 Malter (= 8 Scheffels) and 1 Scheffel of barley (ca 79 kg), 1 Malter and 1 Scheffel of oats (ca 41 kg), and 5 Florins and 7 Stuber for ‘prestanda’ (for services, regulations, burdens and fees that have been in existence since time immemorial).
+In all this amounted to 118 Reichstaler, 11 Goldgroschen, 9 duit, 134 florijn and 10 Stuber.
 (The reason for this mixture of German and Dutch money is the fact the count of Bentheim didn’t like to receive only German money for these payments.
-This system slowly started to change when the new empire also introduced the Mark, divided into 100 Pfennig).
+This system slowly started to change after the unification of Germany in 1871 when the Mark was introduced, divided into 100 Pfennig).

 Weights and Measurement